Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
+AreaSearch identified one major project likely affecting this region: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
 Other notable projects include Flagstaff Pines Residential Development, Thrive Tonsley - Junction Australia Housing Development, and Flagstaff Hill Sports Ground Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.